-The beginning release of self-checkout stands really excited customers and still continues to satisfy their shopping needs while turning an average grocery day into the ultimate grocery shopping experience.
-Grocery companies aim to give their customers what they want and need, but once they start taking advantage of such conveniences such as stealing at self-checkout stands are where they draw the line.
-Some security experts say that theft these days are five times more likely to be at self-checkout stands.
+The beginning release of self-checkout stands for excited customers and continues to satisfy their shopping needs while turning an average grocery day into the ultimate grocery shopping experience.
+Grocery companies aim to give their customers what they want and need, but once they start taking advantage of such conveniences as stealing at self-checkout stands are where they draw the line.
+Some security experts say that theft these days is five times more likely to be at self-checkout stands.
 In addition, it was reported that last year a typical American family must spend an additional $435 due just to the increase in shoplifting.
 Now grocery stores such as Albertsons are completely taking out self-checkouts to further prevent theft inside their stores while others are deciding to take another route.
-The other grocery stores are deciding to keep their self-checkout stands but are placing security cameras like the ones used at airports that are able to detect terrorists to try and catch these grocery thieves.
+The other grocery stores are deciding to keep their self-checkout stands but are placing security cameras like the ones used at airports that can detect terrorists to try and catch these grocery thieves.

 Self-checkouts are a great alternative option other than paying at a standard checkout lane.
 Self-checkouts can be fast and efficient, but some customers have taken that opportunity to steal grocery items instead.
-So the next time you’re at the grocery store using the self-checkout, keep an eye out because the person right next to you could possibly be stealing right from under your nose.
-Don’t let these thieves get away because in the end we suffer the consequences from their actions with increased grocery prices in order to compensate for their wrongdoings.
+So the next time you’re at the grocery store using the self-checkout, keep an eye out because the person right next to you could be stealing right from under your nose.
+Don’t let these thieves get away because, in the end, we suffer the consequences from their actions with increased grocery prices to compensate for their wrongdoings.

-Self-checkouts lean towards a trust-based system, but now the need for extra security is in order to stop grocery theft all together.
+Self-checkouts lean towards a trust-based system, but now they need extra security is to stop grocery theft altogether.
 For further information, take a look at this video on self-checkout theft: Supermarket Crime Wave in Self-Checkout Lanes.
-Also, if you’re interested in knowing more about self-checkout stands and its new technology in general, check out my recent blog post on, The Future of Faster Grocery Checkout Stands.
+Also, if you’re interested in knowing more about self-checkout stands and their new technology in general, check out my recent blog post on, The Future of Faster Grocery Checkout Stands.
 You can also take a look at some of our products that aim to help reduce in-store theft here.